ashishreddyaleti/Nestjs-HealthAPI/README.md

-# Nestjs-HealthAPI
-Deploy Nestjs app with Route /status to display 200 OK
+Sample Nestjs FrameWork to Check Create an API ENDPOINT